Celtoys/Remotery/readme.md

 * Web viewer that runs in Chrome, Firefox and Safari.
 Custom WebSockets server transmits sample data to the browser on a latent thread.
 * Profiles itself and shows how it's performing in the viewer.
-* Can optionally sample CUDA GPU activity.
+* Can optionally sample CUDA/D3D11 GPU activity.
 * Console output for logging text.